EllieKallmier/ppa_analysis/README.md

 ## Examples

-In [api_examples.ipynb](api_examples.ipynb) a simple example using a single month of data demonstrates the tools functionality, similar to interface.ipynb, but without the input widgets so the user can see clearly how to use the tools through its Pyhton API.
+In [api_examples.ipynb](api_examples.ipynb) a simple example using a single month of data demonstrates the tools functionality, similar to interface.ipynb, but without the input widgets so the user can see clearly how to use the tools through its Python API.

 ## Glossary